mmzsource/mxmmz/README.md

 ## Credits

-- https://github.com/borkdude really helped me, not only with his awesome https://github.com/borkdude/babashka tool, but also with this particular setup.
+- https://github.com/borkdude helped me a lot, not only with his awesome https://github.com/borkdude/babashka tool, but also with this particular setup.
 Thanks Michiel!